jonh14lk/Competitive_Programming/README.md

 # Competitive Programming

-My competitive programming repo, with resources that I like it :heart:
+My competitive programming repo, with resources and codes that I like it :heart:

 ## **What is competitive programming? :thinking:**